The TRIK Studio interface depends on the selected mode. TRIK Studio has two modes:

 To view the block where the error occurred, click on the message.

-The Plots window displays the values sent by the sensors in the real time.
+The Plots window displays the values sent by the sensors in real-time.

 Read more in the article: